 While the new pieces are site-specific, unlike many early AR apps there are – thankfully – no markers.
 Arrows within the app direct you toward the geo-located artworks that expand in size on your phone the closer you get to them.

-As you might guess, with only five artists, there’s not many of the works around – though they are much more accessible than they would be as physical objects.
+As you might surmise, with only five artists there’s not many of the artworks around – though they are much more accessible than they’d be as physical objects.
 It is a new model for public art that maintains curatorial control while opening access.
 Cahill describes Coordinates as a project

 . . . created by artists that activate the historically, politically or culturally significant sites they have chosen.
 Coordinates, an AR project created from the desire to use technology as a subversive form of resistance, aims to inspire thoughtful dialogue and expand our understanding of public art.